JuliaParallel/MPIBenchmarks.jl/README.md

 Then execute it with the following command

 ```
-mpiexecjl -np 4 julia --project mpi_benchmarks.jl
+mpiexecjl -np 2 julia --project mpi_benchmarks.jl
 ```

 where

 * `mpiexecjl` is [Julia's wrapper for `mpiexec`](https://juliaparallel.org/MPI.jl/dev/usage/#Julia-wrapper-for-mpiexec),
-* `4` is the number of MPI process to launch (use any other suitable number for your benchmarks, at least 2)
+* `2` is the number of MPI process to launch.
+Use any other suitable number for your benchmarks, typically at least 2 (note that some point-to-point benchmarks may require exactly 2 processes)
 * `mpi_benchmarks.jl` is the name of the script you created.

 ## License